philschulz/SockeyeWorkflow/README.md

 export PATH=$PWD/ducttape-0.3:$PATH
 ```

-You will also need to install ant (for building multeval).
-The ant binaries can be found [here](https://ant.apache.org/bindownload.cgi).
-Furthermore you need glibtool in order to build sentence piece.
-You get it as follows:
+To ensure that the dependencies of sentencepiece and multeval are satisfied, run
 ```
-sudo apt-get install libtool-bin
+sudo apt-get install autoconf automake libtool libprotobuf-c++ protobuf-compiler libprotobuf-dev ant
 ```

-Finally, the pulled sockeye version requires cuda8.
+Notice that the pulled sockeye version requires cuda8.

 # Executing the workflow
 After all the above, simply type
 ```
-ducttape workflow.tape -C sockeye.tconf
+ducttape workflow.tape -C sockeye.tconf -O <path to output directory>
 ```

 # Known Issues